ivorscott/go-gorm-usage/README.md

 make polymorphic # make polymorphic relationship
 ```

-Gorm also allows you to make assiociations bewteen tables using
+Make associations between tables using
-the association accessor methods, meaning you aren't limited to
+the association accessor methods.
+You aren't limited to
 just using gorms conventions or struct tags.

 [See Associations](https://gorm.io/docs/associations.html)